 Why Should I Monitor Carbon Dioxide?

 The first question we need to answer before diving deeper is obvious – why should I even be bothered monitoring carbon dioxide?
-Well, with a growing body of evidence showing how harmful carbon dioxide can be – even in common indoor concentrations – there is now ample evidence showing why it’s essential to monitor the gas.
+Well, with a growing body of research showing how harmful carbon dioxide can be, even at levels commonly found indoors, the importance of monitoring the gas becomes increasingly clear.
+It’s not just an environmental concern (as many assume); it impacts our health and well-being in everyday situations.
+Simply put, there’s ample evidence supporting why we should all be paying closer attention to CO₂.

 Features to Look For in a Carbon Dioxide Monitor